kyhomelab/HP-Firmware-Update-Project/README.md

 ![Script2](https://imgur.com/jkOlSA0.jpg)

-> Ran the command with the BIOS password again and it seems to continue going through.
+<br> > Ran the command with the BIOS password again and it seems to continue going through.
 Need to figure out why it stops when I remove the Bios password.

 After ~10 min the cmd terminal goes away
 - No prompt for restart